dansgithubuser/dansSuperMetroidLibrary/README.md

 The entirety of the library exists in sm.hpp and sm.cpp.

-viewer.cpp uses the library and SFML 2.0 RC to create a Super Metroid viewer.
+viewer.cpp uses the library and SFML to create a Super Metroid viewer.
 Right click on a door to enter it.